Jorge-Hoyos/certifications/aws/certified-solutions-architect-professional/notes/cloud-guru-course.md

 **Operations perspective**
 : Monitor cloud assets, measure performance, react when performance gets below ans SLA, think about business continuity

+Notes:

+- Doesn't need to communicate the change to external stakeholders.
+- Be sure that existing software can be migrated to the cloud, licence wise
+- The Cloud Adoption Framework focuses on the early stages of cloud adoption.
+Therefore, any reinvention of business processes is not inherently considered part of the CAF.

 ### **Hybrid architectures**